foxfox59/lyllyplayer/README.md

 ### Q&A

 - Why?
-  - Got fed up with trying to find an easy to use Youtube playlist app that doesn't require finding obscure plugins, fiddling with Youtube tokens and sacrificing 16 spefifically colored chickens to Santa on a partially cloudy January night at exactly 22:42.
+  - Got fed up with trying to find an easy to use Youtube playlist app that doesn't require finding obscure plugins, fiddling with Youtube tokens and sacrificing 16 specifically colored chickens to Santa on a partially cloudy January night at exactly 22:42.
 Now you open LyllyPlayer, paste the playlist url and hit play.
 Boom.
 - Does this work with Youtube Music Premium?
   - I have no idea.
 Try at your own risk.
 No responsibility is taken as I have zero idea how Youtube takes to third party agents scraping their API.